-Vice-Chairman Ognio motioned to approve recommendation from the Selection Committee, to re-appoint Pat Hinchey to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
-Commissioner Brown seconded.
-The motion passed 5-0.
+Vice Chairman Ognio moved to re-appoint Pat Hinchey to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.

 17. Consideration of a recommendation from the Selection Committee, comprised of Vice Chairman Randy Ognio and Commissioner Steve Brown, to re-appoint Dr. Luis Matta to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.